 I will never be satisfied with anything less than my best efforts.

-As a communications professional, I would tell the truth for the general love of my publishers.
+As a communications professional, I would tell the truth about the general love of my publishers.

 Behavior consistent with my family values: